krishnaw14/OS-assignments/README.md

 - `alloc(int)`: returns a char* pointer to a buffer within the page of size passed as argument.
 Only allocations of 8 bytes are considered.
 - `alloc(char*)`:  takes a pointer to a previously allocated memory chunk, and frees up the entire chunk.

-## Assignment 2: Worker Thread Pool
+## Assignment 3: Worker Thread Pool

 The goal of this assignment was to implement a master and worker pool using multithreaded programming.
 The master produces numbers continuously which is consumerd by the workers synchronously.

+Two scripts were developed `master-worker-array.c` and `master-worker-ll.c` which use fixed size array and dynamically updating linked list respectively in order to store the numbers in a shared buffer which is accessed by the master and worker threads.